nx-js/hackernews-example/README.md

     static directory first, then serves the index.html file if no static asset is found.
     It also uses the [nx-seo](https://github.com/RisingStack/nx-seo) Express middleware, that prerenders the page for web crawlers.

+## Browser support

+NX is a next generation framework, supported only by the latest browsers.
+It works in the latest Chrome, Firefox Opera and Edge versions, Safari 10 and iOS 10.
+It doesn't work in any version of IE yet.
+The reason is the heavy usage of unpolyfillabe ES6 Proxies, which makes the NX data binding and reactivity system really simple with no surprise edge cases.